How to get a visa for Egypt

 Egypt ranks among the most fascinating civilizations in the world, with more than 5,000 years of history.
-A transcontinental country, located in northeastern Africa and extending into Asia through the Sinai Peninsula.
+A transcontinental country located in northeastern Africa, it extends into Asia through the Sinai Peninsula.

 Bordered by the Mediterranean Sea to the north and the Red Sea to the east, much of the territory is desert.
 With an approximate area of 1,001,450 km² and a population of more than 116 million inhabitants, Egypt combines major cities such as Cairo with iconic destinations such as Luxor, Aswan, or the beaches of Hurghada and Sharm el-Sheikh, among many others.